AlexRL-12/my-custom-forge-app/README.md

 ## After that:

-- Build your app (inside of the `static/global-pages` , `static/admin-page` and `static/project-page` directories) --> One by one:
+- Build the app (inside of the `static/global-pages` , `static/admin-page` and `static/project-page` directories) --> One by one:
 ```
 npm run build
 ```

-- Deploy your app by running in root directory `my-custom-forge-app`:
+- Deploy the app by running in root directory `my-custom-forge-app`:
 ```
 forge deploy
 ```

-- Install your app in an Atlassian site by running (in root directory `my-custom-forge-app`):
+- Install the app in an Atlassian site by running (in root directory `my-custom-forge-app`):
 ```
 forge install
 ```